midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Bellman-Ford Algorithm` - Similar to Dijkstra, but can handle negative weights.
 Slower but more versatile.

-`Huffman Coding` - Huffman Coding is a greedy algorithm used to compress data by assigning shorter binary codes to more frequent characters and longer codes to less frequent characters, reducing the overall size of the data.
+`Huffman Coding` - Huffman Coding is a greedy algorithm used to compress data by assigning shorter binary codes to more frequent characters and longer binary codes to less frequent characters, reducing the overall size of the data.

 `Floyd-Warshall Algorithm` - A dynamic programming approach used to Find the shortest paths between all pairs of nodes in a graph.

 `Knapsack Problem` - A Dynamic Programming approach.
 Given items with weights and values, maximize value without exceeding the bag capacity.
-Two types: 0/1 and fractional.

-`Tarjans Algorithm` - Tarjan’s Algorithm is a graph traversal algorithm developed by Robert Tarjan in 1972.
+`Tarjans Algorithm` - Tarjan’s Algorithm is a graph traversal algorithm.
 It is used to efficiently identify certain critical components in a graph.
 Used for finding Strongly Connected Components (SCCs) in a directed graph, finding Bridges and Articulation Points in an undirected graph.